Kingobaino1/Backend-api-assignment/README.md

   1. paste this url: `http://localhost:3000/api/inbound/sms` in *Enter request ULR* tab
   2. select `POST`
   3. click on `Authorization`
-  4. select `Bearer Token` and past the `Token` of the user account you want to use.
+  4. select `Bearer Token` and past the `Token` generated from account creation or login of the user account you want to use.
   3. select `Body`
   4. select `raw` and enter `{ "from": "num1", "to": "num2", "text": "text_here" }`
   5. select `JSON`